-5.2.3.3 Snapshot
+5.2.2.2 Snapshot

-Function: Snapshot tasks
+Function: Snapshot

-This function enables you to manually activate (start) or deactivate (stop) snapshots.
+This function enables you to manually activate (create) or deactivate (remove) snapshots.

 Activation of a snapshot is only possible for unscheduled snapshots (with inactive schedule setting).

-note When logical volume is set as a destination replication mode and data are inconsistent then there might be problems while reading data from disks on iSCSI initiator.
+When target volume is set as a destination replication mode and data are inconsistent then there might be problems while reading data from disks on iSCSI initiator...